giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-1.md

 npm test
 ```

 Yes!
 We've written our first JSM package!
-Now let's do the same, but with a `.js` extension?
+Now let's do the same, but with a `.js` extension!

 ## <a id="section-02"/></a>Using the `.js` extension for JSM

 Companion code: <https://github.com/giltayar/jsm-in-nodejs-guide/blob/main/02-simplest-js>

-As we saw in the previous section, the `.mjs` extension is problematic.
+As we saw in the previous section, the `.mjs` extension is problematic, because tooling still
-We want our `.js` extension back, and that is what we will do in this section, with a very
+doesn't fully support it well.
+We want our `.js` extension back,
-simple change to `package.json`:
+and that is what we will do in this section, with a very simple change to `package.json`.

 ### `type: module`